"These are beautiful stories. They will make you think and they will make you feel and they will always, always, reward your attention."

 Her debut poetry collection was published by Biblioasis Press in 2014, and was nominated for the Gerald Lampert award and the Alfred Bailey manuscript prize.
 Her short fiction collection, Willem de Kooning's Paintbrush, was published by HarperCollins in 2016.
+It was nominated for the 2016 Scotiabank Giller Prize and was shortlisted for the 2016 Rogers Writers’ Trust Fiction Prize.
 She is the series editor of Grey Suit, a London-based contemporary visual arts archive and press funded by the The Elephant Trust and the Arts Council of England.

 Shortlisted for the Gerald Lampert Award, poems from Inheritance have won or been nominated for the National Magazine Award, the Pushcart Prize and the CBC poetry prize.

 This remarkable debut isn't light reading, the dark pulse driving it is family as trauma and the devastating legacy of war.
 But its tight rhythms, startling images and vivid, arresting turns of phrase make it utterly compelling.

 "Powell’s delicacy in these stories is wonderfully successful"